cognitom/coder2-docker/README.md

 ```

 I chose the manual method (`--dns=manual`) in the example command above, but there're many many options.
 Check it out here: https://go-acme.github.io/lego/dns/

+Ready?
+Run `bash up` again, and open https://example.com:8080 on your brwoser.

 ## Git user and email